6 Best Wheeled Coolers of 2023 and 3 to Avoid

 Coolers have become one of the most expensive pieces of gear in an outdoor goers kit, so expect great service and a satisfaction guarantee from premium cooler brands.
 A company’s responsiveness and the warranty it provides can also be indicative of a cooler’s quality.
 If something goes wrong, it’s important to know that the company will back its product.

-Screenshot of email response from rtic
+Screenshot of email response from RTIC

 RTIC was quick to respond and they were quite helpful as you can see from their email.